Hoblovski/pysh/README.md

 # PySh: Palliate you Shell headaches
 [![Test status](https://github.com/hoblovski/pysh/actions/workflows/test.yml/badge.svg?branch=master)](https://github.com/hoblovski/pysh/actions/workflows/test.yml)

-Less pain bash scripting: safer and more portable.
+Less pain bash scripting: readable, safe and powerful.

 Works on Python 3.11.

 ## OVERVIEW
-PyShell is a python library that allows users to write bash scripts in python, with almost the same syntax as in a shell script.
+PyShell is a python library that allows users to write bash scripts in python.
+Scripts are more readable.
+Errors are explicit.
+Parellelism is out-of-the-box.

 The old good shell scripting has a bad name for readability, portability and error handling.
 You can accidentally wipe out a file without noticing it.